Quality statement 2: Psychological interventions

 Evidence-based psychological interventions include both low-intensity interventions incorporating self-help approaches and high-intensity psychological therapies.

-For adults with generalised anxiety disorder, panic disorder, post-traumatic stress disorder, obsessive–compulsive disorder or body dysmorphic disorder psychological interventions are offered based on the stepped-care approach.
-[NICE clinical guideline 123, recommendation 184.108.40.206]
+For adults with generalised anxiety disorder, panic disorder, post-traumatic stress disorder, obsessive-compulsive disorder or body dysmorphic disorder psychological interventions are offered based on the stepped-care approach.
+[NICE's guideline on common mental health problems, recommendation 184.108.40.206]

 Cognitive behavioural therapy has been specifically developed to treat social anxiety disorder in adults, children and young people.
-[NICE clinical guideline 159, recommendations 1.3.2 and 1.5.3]
+[NICE's guideline on social anxiety disorder, recommendations 1.3.2 and 1.5.3]

-Psychological therapies have been specifically developed to treat obsessive–compulsive disorder, body dysmorphic disorder and post-traumatic stress disorder in children and young people.
-[NICE clinical guideline 31, recommendations 220.127.116.11 and 18.104.22.168; NICE clinical guideline 26, recommendation 1.9.5]
+Psychological therapies have been specifically developed to treat obsessive-compulsive disorder, body dysmorphic disorder and post-traumatic stress disorder in children and young people.
+[NICE's guideline on obsessive-compulsive disorder and body dysmorphic disorder, recommendations 220.127.116.11 and 18.104.22.168, and NICE's guideline on post-traumatic stress disorder, recommendation 1.6.11]

 For people with generalised anxiety disorder who have a learning disability or cognitive impairment, methods of delivering treatment and treatment duration should be adjusted if necessary to take account of the disability or impairment, with consideration given to consulting a relevant specialist.